Served: 8¼ years

 Mel was born March 24, 1948 in Cincinnati to Cincinnati Firefighter Melvin Harry and Rita A. (Doerner) Henze.
 He attended St. Catharine of Sienna School starting in 1954 and graduated from LaSalle High School in 1966.

-Mel was drafted into the United States Army on April 26, 1968.
+Mel joined the United States Army on April 26, 1968.
 After basic training, he attended Machinist School.
-Six months later, he was shipped to the Vietnam War, assigned to the 551st Light Maintenance Company, Black Horse Base Camp, in Long Giao, Vietnam.
+Six months later, he was shipped to the Vietnam War and assigned to the 551st Light Maintenance Company, Black Horse Base Camp, in Long Giao, Vietnam.
 Specialist 5 Henze was honorably discharged on December 14, 1970 with a Good Conduct medal.

 He returned home and to Bishopric Products.